-Students studying criminal justice here at Mount Marty College complete professional internships, participate in service-learning projects, have the opportunity to go on field trips to the prison, crime labs, and jails, and have the chance to do ride-alongs with police.
+Students studying criminal justice here at Mount Marty University complete professional internships, participate in service-learning projects, have the opportunity to go on field trips to the prison, crime labs, and jails, and have the chance to do ride-alongs with police.

 Major Course Requirements